yuanchenyang/personal-website/blog/_posts/2026-05-01-automatic-theorem-proving.md

 $$\operatorname{im} A_{\mathbf{u}}$$ has only one or two missing classes, such as the constant coefficient or one linear coefficient.
 The proof writes down explicit kernel directions $$\mathbf{w}^{(j)}$$ whose squares match those missing coefficients.
-Summing over an SOS representation $$p=\sum_k q_k^2$$ gives the certificate above.
+Summing over a sum-of-squares representation $$p=\sum_k q_k^2$$ gives the certificate above.
 Therefore every second-order critical point has zero residual and is globally optimal.

 ### Discussion and limitations

 The most important caveat is that this was a one-off successful run, so there's no hard experimental evidence about which of the many design decisions actually made a difference.
-In addition, I intervened about once a day to ask the model to summarize the proof progress, it's unclear if that made a difference.
-Thus more empirical studies are probably needed before any strong claims can be made.
+In addition, I intervened about once or twice a day to ask the model to summarize the proof progress, it's unclear if that made a difference.
+Thus more empirical studies are needed before any strong claims on the workflow can be made.

 The workflow used a relatively weaker model (GPT 5.4 xhigh in Codex) because I wanted to take advantage of the Codex harness.
 GPT Pro is likely better at coming up with high-level proof strategies.
-Previously I've posed this problem to each new version of GPT Pro up to 5.3, though the proofs returned tended to have subtle mistakes and holes that became increasingly harder for me to manually verify, which is why I turned to formal verification.
+Previously I've posed this problem to each new version of GPT Pro up to 5.2, though the proofs returned tended to have subtle mistakes and holes that became increasingly harder for me to manually verify, which is why I turned to formal verification.
 After posing the same problem to GPT 5.5 Pro, it came up with a proof that shared some